fluencelabs/registry/README.md

 ## What is it?

-Registry is a builtin that provides service advertisement and discovery.
+Registry is available (built-in) on every Fluence node.
+It provides service advertisement and discovery.
 This component creates relationships between unique identifiers and groups of services on various peers.
 So service providers can join or disconnect during runtime and be discoverable in the network.

 However, Registry is not a plain KV-storage.
 Instead, it is a composition of the Registry service for each network participant and the scheduled scripts maintaining replication and garbage collection.